 Group Skills 15%

 Satisfactory ability to function effectively in the problem-based

 group is required for passing.

 Research/Presentation Skills 5%

-A paper that discusses one of the central concepts of the Level 1 or 35%
+• A paper that discusses one of the central concepts of the Level 1 or 35%

 Level 2 courses.

 A paper must be submitted to receive a mark for the course.

 A problem-solving exam 35%

-Students must pass this exam to achieve credit for the course.

-2 take-home multiple choice tests 10%
+• 2 take-home multiple choice tests-The quizzes must be completed to

-The quizzes must be completed to achieve credit for the course.
+achieve credit for the course.
 5% per quiz will be given.
+10%

-TAL 100%
+TOTAL 100%

+Comments:

+All assignments must be completed to achieve a passing grade.

-Course Learning Outcomes/Competencies
+Course Learning Outcomes: